TrebledJ/trebledj.github.io/content/posts/misc/meta/2023-11-09-site-migration-to-cloudflare.md

 	- Change in Domain Name - Now!

 ## Migrating Hosting to Cloudflare Pages

+The rest of this post deals with more technical aspects.
+Why did I make these decisions?
+What low-level improvements are there?
+What do I look forward to in the future?

 While the previous migration dealt with site generation, today's migration is twofold:
 1. Migrating the hosting service from GitHub Pages to Cloudflare Pages